When learning something new it can be incredibly useful to find out what works from people who are already successful in that field.

 Success (or not) at school is a great example of this.

-Over the years, we’ve noticed two common attributes of students who achieve poor results at school.
+Over the years we’ve noticed two common traits of students who achieve poor results at school.

-We want to share these with you, so if your child has one or both of these traits we hope that by sharing these insights with you, you can nip them in the bud as soon as possible.
+If your teen has one or both of these traits we hope that by sharing these insights with you, you can nip them in the bud as soon as possible.

-1. They have no confidence in their ability at school
+1. They have no confidence in their ability to do well at school

-If a student has an underlying belief that they aren’t all that good at school, it’s going to be quite difficult for them to get an A.
+If a student has an underlying belief that they aren’t all that good at school, it’s going to be very difficult for them to get an A.

-Their subconscious minds will stop them from trying hard, they’ll stop themselves from putting their hands up in case they’re wrong, and they’ll often second guess themselves when trying to answer something.
+Their subconscious mind will stop them from trying hard, they’ll stop themselves from putting their hands up in case they’re wrong, and they’ll second guess themselves when trying to answer anything.

-As a tutor, I constantly see students who know the answers but are afraid to write them down.
+As tutors, we constantly see students who know the answers but are afraid to write them down.
 They always ask, “Do I do this next?
 And then this?
-I’m not sure…” They need assurance that they’re not about to make a mistake before they attempt to answer.
+I’m not sure…” They need constant reassurance that they’re not about to make a mistake before they attempt to answer.

-First, your child may just need a bit of encouragement.
+Firstly — your teen may just need a bit of encouragement.

-It’s amazing how much of an effect knowing someone believes in you has.
-When your child knows that you’re totally rooting for them, they’ll become more confident in their own abilities and be more likely to give it their all.
+It’s amazing how much of an affect knowing someone believes in you has.
+When your teen knows that you’re 100% behind them no matter what, they’ll be more confident in their own abilities and be more likely to give school and studying their their best effort.

-This encouragement should be more constructive than a simple, “you can do it!”.
-You taking a genuine interest in their subjects and actively helping them with homework and assignments (even if you don’t understand it fully!) will be proof of your support, and give them an invaluable boost to your child’s confidence.
+As parents we can be more constructive than a simple, “you can do it!”.
+You taking a genuine interest in your teen’s subjects and actively helping them with homework and assignments (even if you don’t understand it fully!) will be proof of your support, and contribute to boosting their confidence in a powerful way.

 Anyone can succeed at high school if they put their minds to it, and if they have the right study tools.
-As we’ve said time and time again, studying is a learnt skill that anyone can master.
+As we’ve said many times, studying is a learnt skill that anyone can learn, practice, and master.

-Your child may simply need to put in more time and effort into school; practice their math problems, write mock essays, and get comfortable with what they have to do.
+Your teen may simply need to put in more time and effort into school; practice their math problems, write mock essays, make study notes, get comfortable with what’s required of them.

-And this leads us nicely onto attribute number two…
+And this leads us nicely onto trait number two…

 2. They think all that studying involves is staring at textbooks

-But in fact there are an endless number of study techniques that high school students (and in fact any student) can use to help them memorize and recall information.
-Your teen’s goal while they’re studying should ultimately be to figure out what techniques work for them.
+But in fact there are an endless number of study techniques that high school students (and in fact any student) can use to help them process, understand, retain and recall information.
+Your teen’s goal while they’re studying should ultimately be to figure out what study techniques work for them.
 We call this their unique Study Formula.

-Understanding what learning styles help your child study most effectively will help them figure out what study techniques they should be utilizing.
+Understanding what Learning Styles help your teen study most effectively will help them figure out what study techniques they should be utilizing.

-If they haven’t already, get your child to find out their learning style via our learning styles quiz.
+If they haven’t already, get your teen to find out their predominant Learning Style via our Learning Styles Quiz.

-This could transform your child’s attitude towards school and studying from unmotivated and disheartened to encouraged and hard-working.
-Studying may no longer be perceived as a pointless task, but an important part of your child’s overall success at school.
+Understanding how they best study could transform your teen’s attitude towards school and studying from unmotivated and disheartened to encouraged and hard-working.
+Studying may no longer be perceived as a pointless task, but an important part of your teen’s overall success at school.

-As you can see, these two common attributes of high school students who aren’t reaching their academic potential have absolutely nothing to do with intellectual capacity.
-Whilst it is frustrating that there are so many students who lack confidence in their ability at school, we should all be looking at positive side of this; that something can be done about it!
+As you can see, these two common traits of high school students who aren’t reaching their academic potential have absolutely nothing to do with ‘intellectual capacity’ (whatever that means…).
+So while it is of course frustrating that so many students lack confidence in their ability at school, we can at least look at positive side of this — that something can be done about it!

-There’s absolutely no need for your child to achieve anything but their best at school.
-A confidence boost and some smart study techniques could be all that’s needed to turn your child into a straight A student.
+There’s absolutely no need for your teen to achieve anything but their best at school.
+A confidence boost and some smart study techniques could be all that’s needed to help your teen get the grades they’re capable of.

 Image Credit: Hanz Gerwitz